jprante/elasticsearch-jdbc/README.md

 `schedule` - a single or a list of cron expressions for scheduled execution.
 Syntax is equivalent to the Quartz cron expression format (see below).

+`cronpoolsize` - the thread pool size of the cron job executions for `schedule` parameter.
+If set to `1`, all jobs will be executed serially.
+Default is `4`.

 ## Default parameter settings

 	{